posit-dev/qa-example-content/dockerfiles/wb-local/README.md

    - Database services (PostgreSQL) for Workbench
    - Network configuration to access via localhost:8787

-> Keep this terminal running - it maintains the containers*

 ### Terminal 2: Connect & Install

 ```bash